DennistonShaw/BOS-ARMAGEDDON-LABS-1-3/lab-1/lab1-senior-architect-interview.md

-# Phase 1 – Senior Cloud Solutions Architect Interview Script with 3 approaches: a Whiteboard walkthrough and 2 Exectutive Architectrue walkthroughs, each followed by several questions a recruiter or potential employer may ask.
+# Phase 1 – Senior Cloud Solutions Architect Interview Script with 3 approaches: a Whiteboard walkthrough and 2 Executive Architectrue walkthroughs, each followed by several questions a recruiter or potential employer may ask.

 ### Candidate: Dennis
 ### Role Positioning: Senior Cloud Solutions Architect